 I like to ride my bicycle.
 Shower way too long.
 Eat mainly organic and a bit weird.
-I love a good conversation, adore music, like helping out friends on their farm (read: milking cows).
-And I write.
+I love a good conversation, adore music, like helping out friends on their farm (read: milking cows), and I sometimes write.
 Frieda in a nutshell.

 For the love of myself I decided to change the way my basic needs were organized.
-I often felt like my job was a must, a necessity to be able to live in a home that didn’t suit me as well.
-It felt like it was too big or too expensive for what I would get, and most importantly, need!
+I often felt like my job was a must, a necessity to be able to live in a home that didn’t suit me.
+It was too big or too expensive for what I would get, and most importantly, need!
 With too much stuff in it.
 I wanted to organize that in a different manner.
 Adjusting my home to my own needs, not the other way around.
 While having a job that doesn’t feel like working.

 So I did.

-In 2014 I quit my job and started my own business.
+In 2014 I quit my job and started my own business providing consultancy and education on attainable, small, and simple living.
 I went from a regular sized family home to a 19m2 (200 sqf) room in a co-house.
 Downsizing that is!
 Because I wanted to de-clutter and have more room for “life” and so my tiny living journey began… Initially I had the wish to build my own tiny house in the Netherlands.
 At that time there wasn’t much going on in my home country, if at all.
 I therefore went for inspiration and knowledge to the USA, the Tiny House Jamboree of 2015 in Colorado Springs.
 I had a blast!